 You have the right to belong to a political party if you wish to.
-However, under the Local Government and Housing Act (LGHA) 1989 the holders of certain posts are disqualified from political activities.
+However, under the Local Government and Housing Act, LGHA 1989 as amended, the holders of certain posts are disqualified from political activities.

 The Act prevents an individual having any active political role either in or outside the workplace.
-Politically restricted employees will automatically be disqualified from standing for or holding elected office (e.g. Local Councillor, MP).
+Politically restricted employees will automatically be disqualified from standing for or holding elected office such as a local councillor or MP.
 They are also restricted from canvassing on behalf of a political party or a person who is or seeks to be a candidate.
 They are also prevented from speaking to the public or publishing any written or artistic work that could give the impression that they are advocating support for a political party.